rsergio07/flask-app-on-eks/prerequisites.md

 # Infrastructure Tools

 -  Terraform: This tool helps manage and provision infrastructure as code.
 Download and install Terraform based on your operating system from the official website: https://developer.hashicorp.com/terraform/install
 -  AWS CLI: Interact with AWS services from your command line.
-Install the AWS CLI using pip (Python package manager) or download the package from the AWS website: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+Install the AWS CLI using a package manager or download the package from the AWS website: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 # Containerization Tools